 Given the level of sophistication of many Telluride rentals, pet-friendly lodging can be hard to come by.
 In fact, only about a quarter of all Telluride rentals on HomeAway are pet friendly.
 However, at InvitedHome, we have several options that let you have the luxurious mountain getaway you’re looking for without leaving your pets at home.

 Below are four Telluride vacation homes that allow pets for an additional non-refundable fee.
-Click here to see all 20 of our pet-friendly vacation rentals.
+Call us to learn about all of our pet-friendly vacation rentals.
+(720) 537-1661.